milind1213/MG-BDD/README.md

 Step 1: Install Node.js and npm
-To see if Node is installed, type in Terminal: node -v To see if NPM is installed, type in Terminal: npm -v In order to update Node and NPM, type in Terminal : npm install -g npm@latest
+To see if Node is installed, type in Terminal: node -v To see if NPM is installed, type in Terminal: npm -v In order to update Node and NPM, type in Terminal :

 Step 2: Clone the Repository and Install Dependencies To Clone Clone the repository,type in termianl : git clone https://github.com/milind1213/MG-BDD.git